 Welcome to Iditarod!
 We’d like to help you create an amazing unit of study that will engage your students in an authentic learning adventure!
 Let’s get started!

-- The most important thing for you to know is that Iditarod is a theme or a vehicle of instruction (and let’s call that vehicle a dog sled!) for you to use with your students to engage your students in real-time, authentic learning, and to teach your assigned curriculum in a unique way.
+Iditarod is a theme or a vehicle of instruction (and let’s call that vehicle a dog sled!) for you to use to engage your students in real-time, authentic learning, and to teach your assigned curriculum in a unique way.

 What to do your first year of using Iditarod with students:

 - Plan on following the race from start to finish with your students.
-This is an exciting event that you can follow in real time.
-Once the race begins (the first Saturday in March) you will find ‘race stats’ on the home page of our website, www.iditarod.com.
-Students will be able to see what position each musher is in and where each mushers is along the race route.
+You can follow in real time.
+Once the race begins (the first Saturday in March) you will find ‘race stats’ on the home page of our website, Iditarod.com.
+Look under the “Race Center” tab.

-4. reading articles written by Iditarod’s K9 Journalists, race information from a dog’s point of view, Zuma, Gypsy, Sanka W. Dog, Libby, and Sled Dog Ed.
-Each dog writes from a point of view and a defined audience, Zuma: general audience and serves as the ‘lead’ reporter, Libby for lower elementary, Gypsy for upper elementary, and Sanka for the older readers.
+- Students enjoy articles about the race written by our 4-legged correspondents: Zuma, Gypsy, Sanka W. Dog, Libby Littles, and Sled Dog Ed, Zuma’s K9 Journalists.
+Each dog writes towards a particular audience.
+Zuma writes for a general audience and serves as the ‘lead’ reporter, Libby Littles for lower elementary, Gypsy for upper elementary, and Sanka for the older readers.
 Sanka also provides images housed in Zoom Lens showing important objects and information for all audiences.

-Good luck and send us feedback to let us know about your first Iditarod – your rookie experience.
+Happy Trails!
+And feel free to send feedback to let us know about your first Iditarod – your rookie experience.
 We can’t wait to hear from you!
 Email us!